SecurityTokenStandard/EIP-Spec/EIP-ST.md

 ```
 /// @title ERC-ST Fungible Token Metadata Standard
 /// @dev See https://github.com/ethereum/EIPs/blob/master/EIPS/eip-ST.md
-///  Note: the ERC-165 identifier for this interface is [TODO].
+///  Note: the ERC-165 identifier for this interface is 0x25702e0a.

-interface IERCST is IERCPFT {
+interface IERCST is IERCPFT, IERC165 {

     /// @notice Returns the URI associated with a named document
     /// @param _name The name of the document to fetch the URI for
     /// @return A URI for the named document
     /// @return A hash of the URI linked document (optional - set to 0x0 if not required)
-    function getDocument(bytes32 _name) public view returns (string, bytes32)
+    function getDocument(bytes32 _name) public view returns (string, bytes32);

     /// @notice Sets a URI for a named document, and an optional hash of the document contents
     /// @param _name The name of the document to fetch the URI for